 Congressman Connolly is a senior member of the House Foreign Affairs Committee and previously spent 10 years as a staff member on the U.S. Senate Foreign Relations Committee.
 He believes that while a strong military is a vital tool in our security toolbox, we cannot ignore the increasingly important role diplomacy and development play in meeting our most pressing security challenges and in demonstrating American leadership in global affairs.

 U.S. foreign assistance programs work to end extreme poverty and build democratic societies that respect and promote human rights and fundamental freedoms.
 These efforts are fundamental safeguards against the development of instability and security threats overseas.
 Congressman Connolly introduced and passed the Foreign Aid Transparency and Accountability Act, which directs the President to establish monitoring and evaluation guidelines for U.S. development and economic assistance programs.
 He has also introduced the Global Partnerships Act, which would provide a comprehensive reauthorization of U.S. foreign aid programs for the first time since 1985.
 He has championed human rights and spoken out on behalf of activists, dissidents, and the voiceless from Asia to the Middle East.
-Congressman Connolly introduced the Protection of Saudi Dissidents Act, which was approved by the House Foreign Affairs Committee.
+Congressman Connolly introduced the Protection of Saudi Dissidents Act, which passed the House of Representatives.
 This legislation would hold Saudi Arabia accountable for the murder of VA-11 constituent Jamal Khashoggi and other attacks on critics of the Kingdom.

 Serious, credible, and ambitious diplomacy can resolve the world’s most intractable challenges, and development investments have proven capable of unleashing economic growth and promoting stability.
-Together, diplomacy and development do keep us safe, and Congressman Connolly believes we should fund them in a manner commensurate with the premium we place on our national security.
+Together, diplomacy and development keep us safe, and Congressman Connolly believes we should fund them in a manner commensurate with the premium we place on our national security.

 Congressman Connolly holds several foreign policy-related leadership positions in the House of Representatives.
-He serves as a co-chair of the Korea Caucus, Georgia Caucus, Morocco Caucus, Taiwan Caucus, the Congressional Study Group on Turkey, and the Congressional Caucus on U.S.-Turkey Relations and Turkish Americans.
+He serves as a co-chair of the Korea Caucus, Georgia Caucus, Morocco Caucus, Taiwan Caucus, and the Congressional Caucus on U.S.-Turkey Relations and Turkish Americans.
 He also serves as a member of the House Democracy Partnership (HDP), which supports the development of democratic legislative bodies in partner countries.